River-Mochi/FastBoarding/README.md

 ### Notes

 - The mod is designed to be save-game safe and safe to remove.
-- `Skip Late Passengers` is still experimental, so test on a copy of a save first until there is more live testing.
+- `Skip Late Passengers` is still Beta, so test on a copy of a save first until there is more live testing.
-- Game errors and warnings still appear in the game's normal logs, but mod-specific logging goes to `FastBoarding.log`.
 - Verbose logging is for testers only and should stay OFF during normal gameplay.

 ### Credits